 Figure 3 Land footprints of different technologies, FB: Flow battery; Li: Lithium-ion battery; PS: Pumped storage hydropower; GR: Gravity storage; OH: Other hydropower storage; TS: Thermal Storage The estimated footprints of thermal plants are from a report by Strata Policy[72].
 Storage demand for California is based on Abido’s conference paper

-Traditional long duration storage technologies, as represented by pumped hydropower storage and CAES, are commonly criticized due to their geographic limitations and environmental impacts.
-Figure 3 highlights the footprint of LDES -- ranging from several square meters to the size of multiple thermal power plants, depending on application and use.
-Smaller footprints for emerging technologies also inspire new business models for LDES to enter the market.
-Small thermophotovoltaic storage options such as those developed by Antora Energy are likely to support more flexible sizing and siting, with smaller minimum footprints.
+Traditional long duration storage technologies, as represented by pumped hydropower storage and CAES, are characterized by their geographic limitations and environmental impacts.
+Figure 3 highlights the land use footprint of LDES -- ranging from several square meters to the size of multiple thermal power plants, depending on application and use.
+Smaller footprints for emerging technologies also inspire new business models (e.g., modular distributed storage) for LDES to enter the market.
+Small TPV storage options such as those developed by Antora Energy are likely to support more flexible sizing and siting, with smaller minimum footprints.
 In particular, Antora may be adaptable for market entry in terms of being sited next to a power grid or industrial site that requires thermal heat.
 Other storage options, such as small flow batteries could provide back-up power to commercial buildings or residences next to a single-car garage.
-The location of storage technologies also varies depending on physical power plant infrastructure are needed to complement installations.
+The location of storage technologies also varies depending on physical power plant infrastructure needed to complement installations.
 The matching scale between thermal plants and thermal storage provide a potentially profitable retrofit option – where carbon-intensive thermal generation that may be costly to operate can be phased-out by replacing silos and powering turbines with steam from particle thermal storage.
 These thermal technologies may offer relief to power plant owners who fear operating future stranded assets or could provide employment opportunities for workers trained in operating thermal power plants.
 Liquid-air energy storage can also utilize waste heat with a similar footprint.
 Liquid-air overcomes the geographic constraints of conventional compressed air technology, which needs underground caverns.

 In addition to retrofits near power plants, tower gravity technology can also be deployed near demand centers as the manufacturing and operation is similar to building construction.
-A place like the Union Square park in San Francisco could hold a 70MWh Energy Vault project.
+A place like the Union Square plaza in San Francisco could hold a 70MWh Energy Vault project.
 The underwater PSH technology seems fit the size of a farm pond but it has additional requirement related to water depth.
 Yet, the modularity of underwater PSH adds flexibility in the location and installed capacity of new projects.
 For example, it is possible to deploy in larger water bodies such as Lake Tahoe.
-When comparing technologies, one can identify both the advantages for economies-of-scale with larger energy footprint plants such as pumped hydro or advanced rail storage and the disadvantages related to limitations in the available land-area for deployment.
+When comparing technologies, one can identify both the advantages for economies-of-scale with larger energy footprint plants such as PSH or advanced rail storage and the disadvantages related to limitations in the available land-area for deployment.
 Even some technologies with smaller footprints need additional complementary technologies to scale up– such as space for chillers to meet larger cooling requirements for some large batteries.

-The footprint uniquely describes a less-commonly discussed aspect of the energy transition.
+The land footprint uniquely describes a less-commonly discussed aspect of the energy transition.
 Geographic requirements, especially in states or countries with limited land availability, present constraints and opportunities for long-duration storage technologies.
-The flexibility and modularity in arrangements could be an advantage for siting new projects and reducing overall system costs due to land.
+The co-location flexibility and modularity in arrangements could be an advantage for siting new projects and reducing overall system costs due to land.
 Alternatively, the footprint graph also presents market entry opportunities at different scales in the power grid, whether in the distribution system, transmission system, or as a replacement/complement to existing generation.

 3.2 Equivalent efficiency (Rui and Noah)